-As with raffles, items of value may be donated to the board for sale at an RPAC auction only by bona fide members.
+Items of value may be donated to the board for sale at an RPAC auction only by bona fide members.
 Such members include affiliate members (and even affiliate corporate members, though such corporate members may not make direct contributions to RPAC.)
-Local businesses who are not members of the board or state association may not contribute cash. merchandise or services to be auctioned off to raise funds for RPAC.
-Also as in the case of raffles, the fair market value of donated items must be used in calculating expenses for purposes of the "one-third rule."
+Local businesses who are not members of the board or state association may not contribute cash, merchandise or services to be auctioned off to raise funds for RPAC.
+The fair market value of donated items must be used in calculating expenses for purposes of the "one-third rule."
 State associations and local boards may also purchase and/or obtain from members within the restricted class donated items for an RPAC auction, subject to satisfaction of the "one-third rule" discussed previously.
 The association may also purchase items for auction for other sources so long as the purchase price is the usual and normal charge for such items.

-Source: REALTORS[®] Almanac, updated 2013
+Source: REALTORS Almanac, updated 2013